 This is a complete FPV system, the LCD screen and video receiver are built into the radio transmitter.
 It’s a relatively cheap way to get you into FPV flying, and a pretty good training platform for beginners.

-As known as mini quad, racing drone is designed for speed, maneuverability and durability.
-They are no larger than 200mm-250mm diagonally, but able to reach up to 120mph.
+FPV drones are also known as mini quad or racing drone.
+They are designed for speed, maneuverability and durability.
+They are no larger than 200mm-250mm diagonally, and able to reach up to 120mph.

-Unlike the simplicity of a toy grade quadcopters, the construction of a mini quad could be a bit more complicated.
+Unlike the simplicity of a toy grade quadcopters, the construction of an FPV drone could be a bit more complicated.
 Racing drones are equipped with on-board camera to allow the pilot to see what the drone sees in first person view (FPV).

 - Price Range: $300 to $600 or more